International Student Life

 Many opportunities are available to develop social, spiritual and leadership skills by taking part in student government, campus ministry, dorm life, music, theater, athletics, campus media and academic clubs.
 International student life activities are planned throughout the year, including international movie nights, international cuisine night as well as regular meetings.
 International students also participate in Fall Festival activities and present the international convocation.

 International students may share their cultures on campus and in the community through the International Club, Fall Festival, area schools and churches and international convocation.
 Host families welcome students to an American family experience.

-International Club is open to international students and U.S. students.
+Culture Shock is open to international students and U.S. students.
 The club members strive to:

 - promote better understanding between international and U.S. students.

 - assist international students in adjusting to Bethel College and American culture.

 - introduce other cultures to the college and surrounding community through special events and programs.